-The school aims to:
+The aims of this policy are to:

-- Promote positive mental health and emotional wellbeing for all pupils - Increase understanding and awareness of common mental health issues - Alert appropriate staff to early warning signs of mental ill health - Provide support to staff working with pupils with mental health issues - Provide support to pupils suffering mental ill health and their peers and parents
+- Promote positive mental health and emotional well-being for all pupils, aligned with our ethos of care and respect. - Foster understanding and awareness of common mental health challenges within the school community. - Identify early warning signs of mental ill health and intervene with appropriate and timely support. - Equip staff with the knowledge and resources to support pupils effectively. - Provide tailored support for pupils experiencing mental health challenges, alongside their families and peers.